hypernestz/hypervm/README.md

-# HyperVM – Pterodactyl KVM Virtualization
+# HyperVM – Running virtual machine to Pterodactyl

 **HyperVM** is a high-performance, modified Pterodactyl Wings binary designed to run **x86_64 Virtual Machines** using **QEMU/KVM**.
 It enables native hardware acceleration, UEFI support, and seamless VNC access directly within your Pterodactyl environment.